The premier site for William Marples & Son's Tools.

 CARPET STRETCHERS

-I feel sure that these tools were available slightly before 1873, but that is the first catalogue in which I can find them being for sale.
-At that time and for many years they were called ‘Carpet Strainers‘ and the name only changed to ‘Stretchers c.1938.
-These tools were used to catch the edge of a carpet with the teeth {of the tool!} and with a thump from the artisan’s knee [ouch!!] the carpet would be knudged slightly further toward the perimeter of the room where a fixed line of teeth, embedded in a wooden strip, would grab hold of the underside of the carpet.
+These tools were available in the 1861 catalogue but with no picture.
+At that time and for many years after they were called ‘Carpet Strainers‘ and the name only changed to ‘Stretchers‘ c.1938.
+These tools were used to catch the edge of a carpet with the teeth {of the tool!} and with a thump from the artisan’s knee [ouch!!] the carpet would be knudged slightly further toward the perimeter of the room where a fixed line of teeth [nails], embedded point up in a wooden strip, would grab hold of the underside of the carpet.
 In this way a carpet could be stretched taut in a room, avoiding any ripples on the carpet surface.
 This tool would have been used more by professional carpet fitters rather than by Joe Public!

 The 1873 listing is shown here: